ncsa/ameriflux-pipeline/README.md

 - enveditor.py is the GUI for helping the users to set the input and output data
 - config.py lists all configurations
 - requirements.txt lists the required packages
+- data_merge.py merges multiple .dat files containing raw met data to a csv file that can then be used in the pipeline.
 - pre_pyfluxpro.py runs all processing steps till PyFluxPro runs.
 It generates L1 and L2 control files as per Ameriflux standards
 - post_pyfluxpro.py runs all post processing steps to convert the L2 run output to csv file required for Ameriflux submission.